felias-fogg/dw-link/readme.md

 Do you want to try it?
 Use the [**Quickstart Guide**](docs/quickstart.md) in order find out whether it works for you.

 If you are interested in the background and ongoing development of dw-link, visit my [blog](https://arduino-craft-corner.de/).
-In particular, the blogs tagged with [dw-link](https://arduino-craft-corner.de/index.php/tag/dw-link/) will be interesting for you.
+In particular, the blogs tagged with [dw-link](https://arduino-craft-corner.de/index.php/tag/dw-link/) will be of interest to you.

 This repository contains the following directories: